-SoS home > Elections home > Initiatives home > Initiative Procedures & Guidelines > Guidelines for the Initiative Process
+SoS home > Elections home > Initiatives home > Initiative Procedures & Guidelines > Initiative Process Guidelines

-The Secretary of State has prepared this summary to outline the various steps in the initiative process including the requirements for preparing and qualifying initiatives.
+This summary outlines the various steps in the initiative process including the requirements for preparing and qualifying initiatives.

-This document provides a general overview of the initiative process.
-It is not intended for petition entity licensing or circulator training requirements.
-For more detailed information please review Article V, Section 1 of the Colorado Constitution and Articles 40 and 41 of Title 1, C.R.S., and Election Rule 15.
+This document provides a general overview of the initiative process and is not a guide for petition entity licensing or circulator training.
+For more detailed information please review Article V, Section 1 of the Colorado Constitution, Articles 40 and 41 of Title 1, C.R.S., and Election Rule 15.
 Petition entities should review the training guide for petition entity representatives and circulators.

 Any person interested in placing a constitutional amendment or statutory proposition on the statewide ballot must first draft the measure’s initial language.
 The persons who wish to propose an amendment or proposition are referred to as "proponents."

-When writing a proposal, please keep in mind your targeted audience.
+When writing the initial language, please keep in mind your targeted audience.
 It is best to use plain, non-technical language, and words with common and everyday meaning understandable to the average reader.

-When the proponents of the measure have completed their typewritten draft, the text must be submitted to the Legislative Council Staff so that a review and comment meeting may be scheduled.
+When the proponents complete their typewritten draft, they must submit the text to the Legislative Council Staff.

 For more information about the specific responsibilities of designated representatives, please review the Summary of Designated Representative Responsabilities.

-Proposals may be submitted in person, by mail, by fax, or by email to:
+Proposals may be submitted in person, by mail, fax, or e‑mail to:

 Mike Mauer, Director